hschwentner/hschwentner.io/docs/index.md

 When people ask me for a short CV, this is what I write:

 “Henning loves programming in high quality.
 He lives this passion as coder, coach, and consultant at WPS – Workplace Solutions.
 There he helps teams to structure their monoliths or to build new systems from the beginning with a sustainable architecture.
 Microservices or self-contained systems are often the result.
-Henning is author of *Domain Storytelling* (published by Addison-Wesley), and the www.LeasingNinja.io as well as translator of *Domain-Driven Design kompakt*.”
+Henning is author of *Domain Storytelling* (published by Addison-Wesley), and the LeasingNinja.io as well as translator of *Domain-Driven Design kompakt* (published by dpunkt).”

 ## WPS